OpenSpace/www.openspaceproject.com/README.md

 ### Adding an announcement banner to the front page

-Use the following information to the front matter of `index.qmd` to update the announcement banner on the front page:
+Use the following information in the frontmatter of `index.qmd` to update the announcement banner on the front page:

 ```yaml
 announcement: